 (Oh, and by the way, Dear Realtors.
 Please stop telling me that a “cozy little room” is a “perfect nursery” when it is clearly a closet.
 And that door-less “bedroom” leading into the kitchen?
 That’s called a dining room.
 I’m not that stupid.)

 If only I could cobble together bits and pieces of the 50-some places we’ve seen.
+Some of which might even be designed by renowned professionals such as the Greenwich Interior Designer.
 The windowed sunroom of the Windsor Terrace tempter; the two large, separate bedrooms of the wackadoodle co-op; the backyard with cherry tree of the crazy people’s place in Kensington; the elevator and pristine laundry room of the Ocean Parkway condo; the PS 10 school zone of the livingroom-less wonder.
 The most perfect apartment would rise like Frankenstein’s monster and shuffle-step over to our current abode, gathering into its guts all of our belongings and placing them just so.
 Then it could lurch back to its quiet, tree-lined street with ample parking and a cute, never-crowded, baby-friendly, inexpensive café/bookstore/organic fruit stand right by the park.
 “Dang,” we would say to each other, “it’s almost too sunny in here!”
 And, “Sheesh, what are we going to do with all this closet space!”
 And, “Darn this spare bedroom, now everyone we know is coming to visit us.”

 On the upside, house-hunting does provide a unique treat for a writer and/or nosy person: the opportunity to boldly snoop where you would otherwise never go.
-How else would we ever have visited the Sunset Park apartment with the room dedicated entirely to collections of crystal and its bedroom display of hardcore gay porn?
-Under what other circumstances would we have seen the Queens haunted-house foreclosure with its friendly squatters, or the Crown Heights edifice that’s become affectionately known in our household as “the murder house,” or the dramatic decorative stylings of Alexei, he of the space-ship-Jacuzzi-shower, circus-tent-ceilinged-living-room, and belanterned “wine cellar” closet with its brick-veneer-wallpaper?
+How else would we ever have visited the Pinetree Hill Condo with the room dedicated entirely to collections of crystal?
 We’ve dated oh so many homes and though we’ve had our hearts broken more than a few times at least, like a commitment-shy ladies’ man (or man’s lady), we have some stories to tell.